ElvisResearchGroup/L42/README.md

 # L42

-Here I will try t explain how to set up
-L42 in eclipse.
+Here I will try t explain how to set up L42 in eclipse.
-Install testNG for tests. http://testng.org/doc/download.html under help/install new software
-Instal EGit
+There may be some reference to TestNG still around.
+  There is no need to install TestNg, now we use JUnit4 Instal EGit

 Do import ->git-> projects->clone uri